Pregnant and Parenting Students

 Protections

 Title IX prohibits discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
-Institutions must treat these conditions the same as any other temporary disability with respect to any hospital or medical benefit, service, plan, or policy for students.
 Title IX also prohibits a school, college, or university from applying any rule related to a student’s parental, family, or marital status that treats students differently based on their gender.
-When a student returns to school, they must be allowed to return to the same academic and extracurricular status as before their medical leave began.

 Additionally, Texas has specific legislation extending additional protections for pregnant and parenting students.